mohammadRezaeian/MrGreen-JekyllTheme/_posts/2023-04-09-feautureScalling.markdown

-<h1><b>Hi
+<h1><b>
-how to change scalling a point to another scall</b> </h1>
+how to  rescalling a point to another scale</b> </h1>

 <b>maybe you ask why i write this?</b> <br>
-I was trying write a generator number with cpp and i wanted send it to client and create a sine wave use with them points you can see it one my github <a href="https://github.com/mohammadRezaeian/serverTCPCPPSTL">Server TCP Use API Kernel</a>
+I was trying write a generator number with cpp and i wanted send it to client and create a sine wave use with the points you can see it one my github <a href="https://github.com/mohammadRezaeian/serverTCPCPPSTL">Server TCP Use API Kernel</a>

 <br>